Are Depression And Alcoholism Genetic?

 While both alcohol addiction and depression have genetic components, your children are not guaranteed to experience addiction if you have this condition yourself.

-As a matter of fact, less than half of people whose parents have an AUD develop an AUD themselves.
+As a matter of fact, less than half of the people whose parents have an AUD develop an AUD themselves.

 Get Help For Addiction